 Wood has a tendency to accumulate mildew unless constantly supervised, and can warp drastically as the boards dry out after a winter thaw or an epic rainstorm.
 If you’re in a climate that fluctuates from wet to dry, sunny to overcast, then even more vigilance is required.

-Composite decks holds up far better than wood, resisting change even in extreme weather conditions.
-TimberTech decks have a 30 year Limited Warranty, so if the storm of the century does hit your backyard, you will have one less thing to worry about.
+Composite decks hold up far better than wood, resisting change even in extreme weather conditions.
+TimberTech decks have a 30-Year Limited Product Warranty, so if the storm of the century does hit your backyard, you will have one less thing to worry about.

 Pro Tip: You might find sites that slam composite decks for warping worse than wood decks.
 Check the date of the post!
-Fifteen years ago, when composites were just entering the industry this was somewhat true, but the technology and manufacturing processes have improved vastly, and this fact is no longer true.
+Fifteen years ago, when composites were just entering the industry, this was somewhat true.
+However, the technology and manufacturing processes have improved vastly, and this fact is no longer true.
 Although, it is still very important to purchase your composite deck from a company with a proven track record.

 Like durability, “low-maintenance” gets thrown around as a deck-keeping catchphrase.
 But what exactly does it mean?

 Maintenance on a deck translates to the frequency of repairs, how often the deck will need to be stained, cleaned, and power washed.

 Composite decks are low-maintenance.
 They clean quickly, they rarely need repairs, and their fixes are quick and easy (hence our 30-Year Limited Product Warranty).
 Upkeep will take minimal energy, so you can focus on enjoying your space instead of maintaining it.